megazeal/ghana-lulc-classifier/README.md

-# Ghana Land Use and Land Cover (LULC) Classification Using Earth Engine
+# Geospatial Land Use and Land Cover Classification of Ghana Using Machine Learning and Remote Sensing

 ## Project Overview